Fact-checked by the CapitalLendingNews editorial team

 Credit Karma, Empower Personal Dashboard, and NerdWallet’s budgeting tool are all free in 2026.
 The trade-off is that free apps are typically ad-supported.
 The lowest-cost paid option is Cleo Plus at $5.99 per month, followed by Copilot at $13.99 per month.

 Monarch Money and YNAB are the strongest options for couples in 2026, both supporting multi-user shared budgets at no extra cost.
 Monarch Money specifically added collaborative budget comments and shared goal tracking in its 2026 update.
-Copilot does not yet support shared household accounts as of June 2026.
+Copilot does not yet support shared household accounts as of early 2026.